 Stabilizer is a non-woven substance.
-There are a variety of stabilizers available: tear-away, cut-away, wash-away and those that are removed by applying heat.
-Which stabilizer you choose will depend on the nature of the fabric on which you are embroidering.
+There is a variety of stabilizers available: tear-away, cut-away, and wash-away.
+There are also specialty stabilizers such as those that are removed by applying heat, adhesive stabilizers, etc. Which stabilizer you choose will depend on the nature of the fabric on which you are embroidering.
 Always follow the manufacturer's instructions on how to use and apply the stabilizer correctly.

-Generally, the stabilizer should be larger in size than the hoop with which it is being used.
-When embroidery is completed, use a fine point scissor to carefully remove any excess stabilizer from the embroidery area.
+The stabilizer should be larger in size than the hoop with which it is being used.
+Follow stabilizer manufacturer's recommendations for use.
+Stabilizers can usually be obtained from a fabric store.